yannvr/dotfiles/iterm2-alt-key-setup.md

 # In terminal, type this and press Alt+h
 cat > /dev/null
 # Should show: ^[h (where ^[ represents escape)
+# If you see: √ or other characters, configuration is incorrect
 ```

 ### Test 2: Vim Alt Mappings